Waiting on a Friend: History

-Recording of "Waiting on a Friend" (as 'Waiting for a Friend') began in late 1972 through early 1973 in Kingston, Jamaica, during the Goats Head Soup sessions when the band still had Mick Taylor as a member, but he does not play on the official released version.
+Recording of "Waiting on a Friend" (as 'Waiting for a Friend') began in late 1972 through early 1973 in Kingston, Jamaica, during the Goats Head Soup sessions.
 In the liner notes to 1993's compilation album Jump Back, Mick Jagger said, "We all liked it at the time but it didn't have any lyrics, so there we were...
 The lyric I added is very gentle and loving, about friendships in the band."
 Jagger also had stated that the 1981 lyrics were contemplated for a future possible video, making the song the first Rolling Stones single to be packaged as a possible video for the emerging MTV channel.

 The lyrics see a more mature side of singer Jagger represented.
 He speaks of setting aside women and vices in favor of making some sense of his life and finding the virtues inherent in true friendship:

-The song is noted for its dreamy qualities brought on by the soft guitars, smooth rhythm, and Jagger's lilting refrain of "doo-doo-doo"'s.
-Stones-recording veteran Nicky Hopkins performs the track's running piano.
-The Stones hired jazz saxophonist Sonny Rollins to perform the solo on this song, as well as two others on the album.
-On his addition to the track, Jagger said in 1985:
+The song is noted for its dreamy qualities brought on by the soft guitars, smooth rhythm, and Jagger's lilting refrain of "doo-doo-doo".
+Veteran Stones collaborator Nicky Hopkins performs the track's running piano.
+The Stones hired jazz saxophonist Sonny Rollins to perform the solo on this song, as well as two other songs on the album.
+On his contribution to the track, Jagger said in 1985:

-"I had a lot of trepidation about working with Sonny Rollins.
+I had a lot of trepidation about working with Sonny Rollins.
 This guy's a giant of the saxophone.
 Charlie said, 'He's never going to want to play on a Rolling Stones record!'
 I said, 'Yes he is going to want to.'
 And he did and he was wonderful.
 I said, 'Would you like me to stay out there in the studio?'
 He said, 'Yeah, you tell me where you want me to play and DANCE the part out.'
 So I did that.
 And that's very important: communication in hand, dance, whatever.
-You don't have to do a whole ballet, but sometimes that movement of the shoulder tells the guy to kick in on the beat."
+You don't have to do a whole ballet, but sometimes that movement of the shoulder tells the guy to kick in on the beat.

-Additional percussion, comprising claves, cabasa, güiro and conga, by Michael Carabello, was added during overdub sessions in April and June 1981, as well as acoustic guitar by Mick Jagger.
+Additional percussion, comprising claves, cabasa, güiro and conga, by Michael Carabello, was added during overdub sessions in April and June 1981, as well as acoustic guitar by Jagger.